 A Smart Irrigation system can practically run itself once set up.
 However, there are a few things you can do to maximise your system’s longevity and your garden’s success.

 Just 5-10cm of mulch helps to substantially retain soil moisture, slow evaporation and protect roots from overheating.
 By using mulch, you can also reduce and even eliminate weeds that compete with landscape plants for moisture, nutrition and sunlight.

-Hydrozoning involves establishing separate areas within the landscape where plants are grouped together based on their water, soil and sun requirements.
-It simplifies the irrigation scheduling and ensures each plant is receiving the optimal amount of moisture, leading to a better landscape performance.
+Establish separate areas within the landscape where plants are grouped based on their water, soil and sun requirements.
+This simplifies the irrigation scheduling and ensures each plant is receiving the optimal amount of moisture, leading to a better landscape performance.

 Many people look to large plants and shrubs when planning their landscape.
 While super-sized plants create big impact, they also consume large quantities of water.
 If you go smaller, you’ll save big – not only in nursery costs, but also on your water bill.